Happy First Day of Spring!

 Spring means rejuvenation in the insect world as well.
 A key part of the life cycle for most insects happens in spring, and this season can set the stage for their activity the rest of the year.

-In spring, the wasp, hornet and yellowjacket queens that have spent the winter hibernating start to emerge and establish new nests.
+In spring, the wasp, hornet and yellowjacket queens that have spent the winter hibernating will start to emerge and establish new nests.
 Wasps are not affected as much by spring precipitation since they typically build their nests in sheltered locations and high up off the ground.
 A warm and dry spring is ideal for yellowjacket colonies to get started.

-What you can do: Use our TrapStik® for Wasps, W·H·Y® Trap for Wasps, Hornets & Yellowjackets, or Reusable Yellowjacket Trap to catch the queens before they build nests.
+What you can do: Use our TrapStik® for Wasps, W·H·Y® Trap for Wasps, Hornets & Yellowjackets, or the Reusable Yellowjacket Trap to catch the queens before they build nests.
 Any queen caught now means one less nest later on in the summer.

 Spring is when damage to turfgrass happens, by Japanese beetle grubs feeding on roots.
 The time to trap them isn’t until summer, when they emerge as adults and start flying.

 What you can do: Treat your lawn with a combination of Milky Spore and Beneficial Nematodes in spring.
 Be prepared with our Japanese & Oriental Beetle Trap for when adults emerge in summer.

 Spiders become more active and resume mating in the spring, and any eggs that were deposited in the fall will hatch.
 Above-average temperatures in spring create the ideal conditions for spiders to thrive.
 It also means more insects on which they can feed.

 What you can do: Set our Spider Traps in various places where spiders are typically found indoors: against a wall or baseboard, under toe kicks, around doorways, behind toilets, behind or under furniture, and inside basements or crawl spaces.